 Sakya Pandita’s text has continued to be a major text in the study of pramana in the Tibetan tradition to this day.
-It is the source of Khenpo Tsultrim Gyamtso Rinpoche’s Lorik or Classifications of Mind root text, which is taught in Nitartha’s Mind and Its World I and II courses.
+It is a source of Khenpo Tsultrim Gyamtso Rinpoche’s Lorik or Classifications of Mind root text, which is taught in Nitartha’s Mind and Its World I and II courses.
 Studying Sakya Pandita’s text is thus crucial to deepening one’s exploration of the valid cognition tradition.

 READ MORE ABOUT THIS TEXT!

 Any interested student may take this course.
 However, since this is an Advanced Curriculum course at the Nitartha Institute, it is recommended for students who have completed the Institute’s Foundation and Intermediate Curriculums .
 In particular it is recommended that students have completed the Mind and Its World I and II courses that are based on the Lorik (Classifications of Mind) root text by Khenpo Tsültrim Gyamtso Rinpoche, or have had equivalent detailed study elsewhere.

 Sakya Paṇḍita’s Treasury of Valid Cognition and Reasoning, Chapter 2, “Investigation of the Object.”